-Not in running no, I always wanted to be a rugby player.
+Not in running, no. I always wanted to be a rugby player.
 My eldest brother was always playing rugby and he ended up becoming a professional rugby player, so I always wanted to play, but obviously with my arm it kind of didn’t allow me to.
-I never shied away of trying to get involved, I always wanted to be involved in some way, he also used to do sprinting, he was quite good at that as well, I just went everywhere he went, trained where he trained, and then I just got told I was good hahaha!
+I never shied away of trying to get involved, I always wanted to be involved in some way.
+He also used to do sprinting, he was quite good at that as well and I just went everywhere he went, trained where he trained, and then I just got told I was good, hahaha!

-The time I knew I was fast was in a rugby game, I talked my PE teacher into letting me play a game of rugby, I told my mum and she agreed with it, I think I was in year eight or year nine, obviously the boys weren’t massive then so I had a chance.
-I only played for the first half but I made so many runs and tackles and stuff, when I came off at half time, I’ll never ever forget this moment, two old guys came over and said, ‘oh son you’re really fast, you should really do something with that speed’, that was the first time I thought about athletics, it’s just stayed with me.
+The time I knew I was fast was in a rugby game.
+I talked my PE teacher into letting me play a game of rugby, I told my mum and she agreed with it.
+I think I was in year eight or year nine, obviously the boys weren’t massive then so I had a chance.
+I only played for the first half but I made so many runs and tackles and stuff.
+When I came off at half time – I’ll never ever forget this moment – two old guys came over and said, ‘oh, son, you’re really fast, you should really do something with that speed’, and that was the first time I thought about athletics.
+It’s just stayed with me.

 Were there any athletes that inspired you when growing up?

-Not really, it’s kind of cliché but my two older brothers, they’ve always been there throughout my whole life.
-I’ve had a couple of difficulties with my arm and other problems but they never ever just said, you can’t do this, you can’t do that.
-One time I was in a massive body cast, my left hand out like a teapot, they put me in goal and blasted a football at me hahaha!
-It’s those types of things, people might look at it like, oh wow, but they always pushed me to go on, even when we went to the gym and I couldn’t do a certain weight because of my arm, they’d change it and adapt it, they never ever left me out of the circle, I always looked up to them.
+Not really.
+It’s kind of cliché but my two older brothers as they’ve always been there throughout my whole life.
+I’ve had a couple of difficulties with my arm and other problems but they never ever just said, ‘you can’t do this, you can’t do that’.
+One time I was in a massive body cast, my left hand out like a teapot, they put me in goal and blasted a football at me, hahaha!
+It’s those types of things… people might look at it like, oh wow, but they always pushed me to go on.
+Even when we went to the gym and I couldn’t do a certain weight because of my arm, they’d change it and adapt it.
+They never ever left me out of the circle and I always looked up to them.

 What did you hope to achieve when starting your professional career?

 I wanted to be World Champion, as I believe everyone does when they start their journey in sport.
-Also, from my career I want to build myself a podium and platform to then when I go back to my hometown, create almost like a foundation for underprivileged kids and create extracurricular activities for them.
-For me it was tough getting into PE, being told that you’re not allowed to do certain things, I wouldn’t say I’m underprivileged but obviously I have different circumstances, so coming from that I want to give everyone equal opportunities.
+Also, from my career I want to build myself a podium and platform to then, when I go back to my hometown, create almost like a foundation for underprivileged kids and create extracurricular activities for them.
+For me, it was tough getting into PE with being told that I wasn’t allowed to do certain things.
+I wouldn’t say I’m underprivileged but obviously I have different circumstances, so coming from that I want to give everyone equal opportunities.

 How was it being Sports Aid’s Athlete of the Month last year?

-That was cool, you get told and then you get asked to write a paragraph and you answer some questions.
-There’s a lot of people on Sports Aid and just to see that you’ve been selected is great, people actually see what you do.
+That was cool!
+You get told and then you get asked to write a paragraph and you answer some questions.
+There are a lot of people on Sports Aid and just to see that you’ve been selected is great, and knowing people actually see what you do.
 Sometimes, when you’re training a lot you think, ah no one appreciates this, I’m just working hard and no one’s seeing it, but people are seeing it and they recognise it.
-I think for me, just knowing that I’ve got the recognition was a great feeling.
+I think, for me, just knowing that I’ve got the recognition was a great feeling.

 Not as much as I would like to and I have a job as well now.
-The last time I went home was actually a month ago, early May bank holiday, that was literally on the spur of the moment, I didn’t even know it was bank holiday actually, on the Thursday I was like, yep I’m just going to go home.
-The time before that was Christmas, and then the time before that would have been summer, so it’s not that many times, it’s quite tough but we all make it work.
+The last time I went home was actually a month ago for the early May bank holiday and that was literally on the spur of the moment.
+I didn’t even know it was bank holiday actually, on the Thursday I was like, yep I’m just going to go home.
+The time before that was Christmas, and then the time before that would have been summer, so it’s not that many times.
+It’s quite tough but we all make it work.

-I want to, the reason why I stopped is because it felt like a lot of people started to do it and it became just another athlete video.
-When I went home for the bank holiday, one of my best friends Brandon, he was really getting on to me, telling me to do them again, saying that I had this great opportunity to share with other people.
-The reason I started it was to show the people in Plymouth what I’m doing and how I’m getting on, just to kind of stay in contact in a way, but I just faded away from it eventually, but I definitely plan to start doing them again 100%.
+I want to.
+The reason why I stopped is because it felt like a lot of people started to do it and it became just another athlete video.
+When I went home for the bank holiday, one of my best friends Brandon was really getting on to me, telling me to do them again, saying that I had this great opportunity to share with other people.
+The reason I started it was to show the people in Plymouth what I’m doing and how I’m getting on and just to kind of stay in contact in a way, but I just faded away from it eventually.
+I definitely plan to start doing them again, 100%.

 Do you have your sights set on any upcoming major events in the next few years?

-Yes, this year’s Europeans, next year is the World Championships, that hopefully will be my first World Championships as well, and then 2020 of course the Tokyo Paralympics, that is what I’ve been going for since I started.
-I knew Rio was too close to get to the level that everyone’s at in the world, so I’ve given myself a few extra years to get ready, and I believe I should go, fingers crossed, whoever reads this hahaha I should, I want to go!
+Yes, this year’s Europeans, next year is the World Championships, and that will hopefully be my first World Championships as well, and then 2020, of course, the Tokyo Paralympics, and that is what I’ve been going for since I started.
+I knew Rio was too close to get to the level that everyone’s at in the world, so I’ve given myself a few extra years to get ready, and I believe I should go, fingers crossed.
+Whoever reads this, hahaha, I should!
+I want to go!